 Using plain language means writing for your audience – so that you achieve your purpose.
 It's about using words and phrases and diagrams and images to make your content – and intent – easily understood by your readers.

-It's also about organizing your content in a logical way so that ideas and activities flow smoothly from start to finish.
+Plain language is also about organizing your content in a logical way so that ideas and information flow smoothly from start to finish.
 Plain language is about ensuring, as much as possible, that people know what they have to do, or where they have to go, or why something is important.
 It's about removing confusion and avoiding misinterpretation.

 Writing Skills for Plain Language is a required seminar for the Series for Excellence in Written Communication.